apigear-io/apigear-docs/docs/advanced/streams/record.md

     server->>storage: Store Recording (by device id and session id)
 ```

-:::note
+:::note File Format

-    Exported streams are stored using an envelope format which includes metadata about the recording such as device id, session id, and timestamps.
+Exported streams use an envelope format that includes metadata about the recording, such as device ID, session ID, and timestamps.

 :::